UAlbanyArchives/mailbagit/README.md

 ### Bagit-python arguments

 Mailbag also accepts [bagit-python](https://github.com/LibraryOfCongress/bagit-python) arguments.
 Thus, you can provide arguments like `--processes 2` or arguments to add metadata such as `--source-organization University at Albany, SUNY`

+## Plugins

+New formats (and eventually, other components) may be provided to mailbag to extend its functionality.
+By default, mailbag will look for formats in the following places:

+1. formats built into mailbag
+2. a `.mailbag/formats` subdirectory in the user's home directory.
+3. a `formats` subdirectory within a directory specified in the `MAILBAG_PLUGIN_DIR` environment variable.